 36A.
 Application for award coverage for non-award employees

-(1) In any proceedings in which the Commission is considering the making of an award (“the new award”) that extends to employees to whom no award currently extends (“the employees”), the onus is on any party opposing the making of the new award to show that it would not be in the public interest.
+(1) In any proceedings in which the Commission is considering the making of an award (the new award) that extends to employees to whom no award currently extends (the employees), the onus is on any party opposing the making of the new award to show that it would not be in the public interest.

 (2) The Commission may make an interim award that extends to the employees pending the making of the new award.